 We have refreshed the brand and brought each Gazette edition (London, Edinburgh and Belfast Gazettes) under one overarching brand, ‘The Gazette’.
 So you can search and access information from across each of the editions via one website.
 You can still place notices in the London, Edinburgh and Belfast Gazette, and you can filter your search results by geographical edition.

 We have migrated all notices, going all the way back to our very first edition in November 1665, so you can access them online.

 Searching made easier

 We have improved our search function and changed the way notices are grouped in The Gazette so you can find the information you are looking for.
 We haven’t changed the notice codes, or notice titles, just the categories they sit within.

 With our enhanced function, you can search The Gazette in a number of ways:

 - by edition

-You can also prioritise your search results by the most recent or oldest, and even save your search to your personalised ‘MyGazette’ account to so you can re-run your specific search criteria at any time.
+You can also prioritise your search results by the most recent or oldest, and save your searches and criteria to your personalised ‘MyGazette’ account.
 You can also generate an RSS feed from your search criteria.

-No, you don’t have to register to use The Gazette website, it is free to access and use.
+You don’t have to register to use The Gazette website; it is free to access and use.

-However, if you would like to save your searches, favourite notices or create bespoke editions you will need to register.
-It is free to register with The Gazette and we will keep you up to date with upcoming changes and new features.
+However, if you would like to save your searches, specific notices, or create bespoke editions, you will need to register.
+It is free to register with The Gazette and we will keep you up to date with changes and new features.